 My footsteps slap against the flagstone in the entryway of the house.
 Today, I am running through the house, light on the wings of inspiration.
 There is no feeling in this world that I love more.
 Like a mad scientist who has solved an equation that will alter the course of history, I have not eaten in hours.
-I have called nearly everyone I know.
 I have written emergency messages to my publisher.
 The world has opened up and I can see the alteration in the life path potentials.
 One by one, they change to reflect a future where suffering ends.

-Exactly one year ago today, my world turned black when after the relationship turned sour, my husband left me to fly back to his home country.
-I have been grappling with anxiety attacks since that day.
-I have always hated the name “anxiety attack”.
-It doesn’t come close to describing the condition.
-It trivializes the experience in fact.
-An anxiety attack is in fact the worst emotional experience a person can have.
+An anxiety attack is one of the absolute the worst emotional experiences a person can have.
 The universe at large becomes an invisible demon that sucks the air from your lungs.
 It bites into your chest and the poison it lets into your veins is doom.
 Doom crawls its way through every artery as if it had claws and with every inch, it rips you open to the degree that you feel as if you are bleeding internally.
 You feel as if you are being internally ripped open at the same time as being externally closed off.
 A person can usually feel the future ahead of them.
 But with an anxiety attack, you cannot.
 Instead of the present moment being a space of freedom from pain, it is a prison of pain.
 The future ceases to exist and you are stuck in a timeless, isolated purgatory with no promise of an end.

-I could clearly see that I was dealing with 2 layers of anxiety.
-I could clearly see that because of the top layer of anxiety, I could not get through to the bottom layer.
-Intuitively, I did a revolutionary thing.
-I treated the top layer of anxiety about anxiety with the Completion Process.
-And what it brought me to was a memory where the actual trauma I incurred was learning that anxiety itself was not ok.
-By resolving this trauma, by making anxiety ok to feel, I was able to get into the deeper layer of anxiety and resolve it completely.
-I have not had an anxiety attack in three days.
+Because of the top layer of anxiety, you may have difficulty getting through to the bottom layer.
+You have to treat the top layer of 'anxiety about anxiety' with the Completion Process.
+This will bring you to trauma regarding feeling anxiety (or trauma relative to feeling an emotion).
+When I last worked with a woman who was struggling with this, what it brought her to was a memory where the actual trauma she incurred was learning that anxiety itself was not ok.
+By resolving this trauma, by making anxiety ok to feel, she was able to get into the deeper layer of anxiety and resolve it completely.
+She went from constant anxiety attacks to not having any.
 Which feels like nothing short of a miracle.
-What I found is that sometimes, we must heal the trauma related to it not being ok to feel a certain emotion before we can heal any trauma associated with that specific emotion.
+Often, we must heal the trauma related to it not being ok to feel a certain emotion before we can heal any trauma associated with that specific emotion.

-In the days that followed, I realized that I had “accidentally” tripped upon the way to crack the emotional code.
-As a result, I have made the Completion Process leak proof.
-This finding will revolutionize the way we deal with trauma and addiction and chronic pain to name a few.
-I have solved the puzzle of the condition “nothing ever works to make me feel better”.
+This understanding will revolutionize the way we deal with trauma and addiction and chronic pain to name a few. this solves the puzzle of the condition “nothing ever works to make me feel better”.
 I called an emergency online training of sorts with the practitioners I have trained to facilitate this process in order to teach them this new dimension to the process.
-I have also created an Ask Teal episode that is coming out this weekend to coincide with this finding.
+I have also created an Ask Teal episode that is coming out this weekend to coincide with this understanding.

 It is tempting to think that it is an objective truth that certain emotions are bad and certain emotions are good based on their level of discomfort.
 But what we must realize is that our judgment about the goodness or badness of an emotion has entirely to do with how we are socialized to think about certain emotions.
 It is possible for us to be taught that a positive emotion such as excitement is bad because it will lead to disappointment.
 Or a negative emotion such as sadness is good because we have been raised in a culture that sees sadness as beautiful or indicative of real love.
 The way we have been socialized to see specific emotions, determines our relationship with them and thus our overall experience with them.
 In other words our relationship with certain emotions is good and our relationship with other emotions is bad.